Poland Cyber Threat Assessment - January 2026

 |---|---|---|---|---|

-| May 2024 | Marywilska Shopping Center Fire | Warsaw’s largest shopping center destroyed; 1,400+ shops, €500M+ damage | GRU | Notes From Poland |
+| May 2024 | Marywilska Shopping Center Fire | Warsaw’s Largest Shopping Center Destroyed; Over 1,400 Shops Affected, €500M+ in Damage | GRU | Notes From Poland |

 | Nov 2025 | Railway Sabotage | FSB-directed sabotage via recruited Ukrainian proxies | FSB | BBC |

-| Dec 2025 | Mirgorodsky Network | 30-person FSB sabotage network disrupted; included arson, reconnaissance | FSB | Reuters |
+| Dec 2025 | Mirgorodsky Network | A 30-person FSB-directed sabotage network was disrupted, involving arson and reconnaissance activities. | FSB | Reuters |

-| 29-30 Dec 2025 | Energy Grid Attack (DynoWiper) | Wiper malware deployed against CHP plants and renewable energy systems; attack unsuccessful | Sandworm (GRU Unit 74455) | ESET, The Hacker News |
+| 29-30 Dec 2025 | Energy Grid Attack (DynoWiper) | Wiper malware deployed against CHP plants and renewable energy systems.
+The attack was unsuccessful. | Russia-linked | ESET, CERT Polska |

 | Jan 2026 | Polish Consulate Odessa Strike | Russian missile strike on diplomatic facility | Russian military | Kyiv Post |